garfieldmoore/garfieldmoore.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm a software designer, trainer and consultant working in London.
+I'm software designer, trainer and consultant working in London.

 I started programming back in the early 1980's when I was 12.
 Myself and a friend taught ourselves [6502 assembler](https://en.wikipedia.org/wiki/MOS_Technology_6502).
 We went on to learn [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) and [68000 assembler](https://en.wikipedia.org/wiki/Motorola_68000).